 How to get to and from San Jose Airport

-San Jose Airport is conveniently located close to the city with easy highway access and nearby public transportation.
+San Jose Airport is conveniently located close to the city with easy highway access and a good mix of public and private transportation options.

 San Jose airport location